When you arrive in Leeds, you may need to register with the police, depending on where you've come from and how long you'll be here.

 You're only required to register with the police if you have been given permission to stay in the UK for more than six months.

 When should I register with the police?

-If you're staying somewhere else in the UK before coming to Leeds, you should register at the nearest police station within seven days of arriving in the UK.
-You must then report your change of address to the West Yorkshire Police Overseas Registration Office at Pudsey Police Station within seven days of your arrival in Leeds.
+If you're staying somewhere else in the UK before coming to Leeds, you should register at the nearest police station within 7 days of arriving in the UK.
+You must then report your change of address to the West Yorkshire Police Overseas Registration Office at Pudsey Police Station within 7 days of your arrival in Leeds.

 Registering with the police at the police station

 You can only register at the Overseas Registration Office at Pudsey Police Station, which is a short distance outside of Leeds.